basecamp/policies/privacy/index.md

 description: The privacy of your data — and it is your data, not ours! — is a big deal to us.
 Here's the rundown of what we collect and why, when we access your information, and your rights.
 ---

-# Basecamp privacy policy
+# Privacy policy

-*Last updated: December 20, 2018*
+*Last updated: April 8, 2020*

 The privacy of your data — and it is your data, not ours! — is a big deal to us.
-We’ll only ever access your account to help you with a problem or squash a software bug.
-We’ll never open any uploaded files unless you ask us to.
-We log all access to all accounts by IP address, so we can always verify that no unauthorized access has happened for as long as the logs are kept.
+In this policy, we lay out: what data we collect and why; how your data is handled; and your rights to your data.
+We promise we never sell your data: never have, never will.

+This policy applies to all products build and maintained by Basecamp LLC including Basecamp (all versions), HEY, Highrise, Campfire, Backpack, Ta-da List, and Writeboard.

 ## Identity & access